forkrul/collaborationBridge/docs/source/user-guide/index.md

 ## Data Models

-8760 uses consistent data models across all entities with built-in features for timestamps and soft delete functionality.
+The application uses consistent data models across all entities with built-in features for timestamps and soft delete functionality.

 ### Standard Model Structure